jake-87/blog/content/blog/isabelle-rule-musings.md

 ## Note on `rule` vs `erule`

 As mentioned, `erule` deliberately deletes the already-held assumptions when using an elimination rule.
-Above, we could see that `P ∨ Q` was not present in the generated goals, as it was already proven.
+Above, we could see that `P ∨ Q` was not present in the generated goals, as it was already assumed.
 By instead using `rule`, we can keep the original goal in our assumptions as follows.
 If we apply the principles from the `rule` section to `disjE`, we would get:

 ```hs
 P ∨ Q ==> R